 Tourist Places In And Around Birbhum

 The famous Paush Mela is celebrated in the Birbhum District and frequented by many tourists.
 Among other attractions in the district are the religious town of Tarapith, the hot spring at Bakreshwar and the Temple Town of Dubrajpur.

 The Ballabhpur Wildlife Sanctuary is a place of interest for nature and animal lovers featuring jackals, foxes, spotted deer, blackbucks and a wide variety of birds.
 Generally, the birds in the Birbhum district cover a large number of species ranging from common pigeons to the rarely found migratory birds like the babbler and some odd breeds of parrots.

 One may also want to get a glimpse of the local sport, Danguli, which literally means ball and stick.

-Transport across the district is well organized and adds to the success of Birbhum Tourism with various bus services, private cars and local rickshaw services within towns and villages.
+Transport across the district is well organized and adds to the success of Birbhum tourism with various bus services, private cars and local rickshaw services available within towns and villages.

 Post October, i.e., the winter months are the favourable months for travelling to Birbhum.